New feature (optional): You can now search the captions of the CURRENTLY-SELECTED movie for a

 (3) Enable/disable captions as desired

-You can (and normally would) use the FULL-SCREEN button at the right end of
+Use the FULL-SCREEN button at the right end of the progress-bar.

 to watch a handful of some recent Oscar-nominated movies